 · Continuing education programs on topics like small boat racing, boat systems, sail trim, navigation, weather, safety, etc.

-You will find a group of veterans, civil servants and federal contractors who share a passion for sailing and collectively strive to foster safety and seamanship in all we do.
+We are a group of veterans, civil servants and federal contractors who share a passion for sailing and collectively strive to foster safety and seamanship in all we do.
 But also people who truly enjoy the wind and the water, and work together in constant pursuit of the real reason we sail: fun.

 Contact any of the officers listed under “who we are,” or stop by any club meeting the second Saturday every month (details elsewhere on this site) or just go click on “Member Signup” right now!